dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 This means we want our neuron to be _selective_ for the presence of a vertical edge, as opposed to other orientations, but _invariant_ to the phase of the edge, i.e. whether it is 0s followed by 1s or the other way around.
 In neuroscience, such a neuron is called a complex cell and is a common basic cell type.

-It was precisely the [discovery](https://www.brains-explained.com/how-hubel-and-wiesel-revolutionized-neuroscience/) of analogous neuron types in the visual cortex of cats that lead scientists to hypothesize that the brain is wired up to perform computations on signals coming from the world.
+It was precisely the [discovery](https://www.brains-explained.com/how-hubel-and-wiesel-revolutionized-neuroscience/) of analogous neuron types in the visual cortex of cats that led scientists to hypothesize that the brain is wired up to perform computations on signals coming from the world.
 This discovery occured in the late 1950s and created a revolution in neuroscience research.
 About twenty years later a scientist named Dr. Kunihiko Fukushima proposed a computer model to emulate the discovered behavior.
 His invention, called the [neocognitron](http://www.scholarpedia.org/article/Neocognitron), was one of the earliest ancestors of modern day deep neural networks.